Dabblecraft2DevTeam/FlareBot/README.md

 -------------------

+##FlareBot-Reloaded
+This Poject is a continuation of the Origional FlareBot and is a public but that anyone can invite. feel free to contribute to the developement of this discord bot.

 ## Support

-If you need any help with the bot or you think you have found a bug please join our [official Discord server](https://discord.gg/TTAUGvZ) and report it there
+If you need any help with the bot or you think you have found a bug please join our [official Discord server](https://discord.gg/WAhW492) and report it there

 ## Contributing Corner